Tetrax-10/batch-preview-generator/README.md

 **Run `preview` in terminal without any arguments (flags) to initiate interactive prompts.**

 ![demo preview](https://raw.githubusercontent.com/Tetrax-10/batch-preview-generator/main/assets/demo.png)
-**Note:** Screenshot reflects initial release and new changes may not be represented.
+**Note:** This Screenshot reflects initial release and new changes may not be represented.

 </br>